 And hide the raw fabric edges inside the powder puff.

 This 1920s pink silk powder puff inspired me to use pink satin for my powder puff.

-Inspired by this 1920s silk and lace powder puff I decided to sew lace round my powder puff.
+This 1920s silk and lace powder puff inspired me to sew lace around my powder puff.

-Sew the lace with overhand stitches round the powder puff exactly where the satin and flannel meet.
+Sew the lace with overhand stitches around the powder puff exactly where the satin and flannel meet.

 I used vintage cream-colored cotton Valenciennes lace.
 Cotton Valenciennes lace was often used in the Edwardian era and the 1920s.